JuliaAI/MLJ.jl/README.md

 ⭒     | ⭒          | functionalities for time series
 ⭒     | ⭒          | functionalities for systematic benchmarking of models
 ⭒⭒    | =          | decrease the overhead incurred by MLJ
-⭒⭒    | ⭒          | add parallelism and/or multithreading to MLJ
+⭒⭒    | ⭒          | add parallelism and/or multithreading to MLJ (*there is an ongoing effort to interface with [Dagger.jl](https://github.com/JuliaParallel/Dagger.jl)*)
 ⭒     | ⭒⭒         | add  interface with probabilistic programming packages (*there is an ongoing effort to interface with [Soss.jl](https://github.com/cscherrer/Soss.jl)*)
-⭒⭒    | ⭒⭒         | more sophisticated HP tuning (BO, Bandit, early stopping, ...) possibly as part of a external package(s), possibly integrating with Julia's optimisation and autodiff packages
+⭒⭒    | ⭒⭒         | more sophisticated HP tuning (BO, Bandit, early stopping, ...) possibly as part of an external package(s), possibly integrating with Julia's optimisation and autodiff packages

 If you're interested in one of these beyond the first one, please get in touch with either Anthony Blaom or Thibaut Lienart on Slack and we can further guide you.
 Thank you!

+You can also have a look at MLJ's [release notes](https://github.com/alan-turing-institute/MLJ.jl/releases) to get an idea for what's been happening recently.

 ---